formtools/core/DEVELOPMENT.md

-## Development
+## Form Tools Development

-> This PAGE is still in development!
-The irony!
-I'm in the midst of updating the whole build and dev process for Form Tools 3.1, so this is in flux.

-Form Tools 3.1 (still in development) adds in Sass, React, JSX, webpack, grunt and some other goodies commonly used
+Form Tools 3.1 (still in development) added Sass, React, JSX, webpack, grunt and some other goodies commonly used
 in any modern web developer's toolkit.
 Up until this version there really WAS no local development process: you just cloned the repo and booted it up in your browser.
-That was super easy but denied me all the useful tools and benefits of a proper build process, so as of 3.1 this has greatly changed.
+This is because Form Tools has always primarily been a PHP application; the front end was very basic.

+So anyway, the old "process" was super simple but no longer possible now we need to update the front end tools, so it's changed quite a bit with 3.1.

-Now the repo is divided into the standard `src` / `dist` folder arrangement (only src is checked into the repo); all source code is found in `src` and the `dist` folder contains the build artifacts: minimized files, generated CSS, bundles and so on.
+The repo files are now grouped into the standard `src` / `dist` folder arrangement (only src is checked into the repo); all source code is found in `src` and build artifacts are found in `dist`: minimized files, generated CSS, bundles and so on.
+Since PHP isn't really affected by any of this, it's found in both.
+There's a grunt command (see below) that generates your dist folder: for PHP and other file, it simply copies them over from src to dist.
+Other files are actually processed and generated into dist.

-The section below explains how to set up your dev environment, but here's a few high level notes first.
-- the `src` folder contains the source code.
-Only ever edit stuff the source code in there.
-- a `dist` folder is created by the build process (see below).
-This is always prod-ready.
-The release packages from FT 3.1 and later contain the _content of the dist folder only_.

 ### Setting up dev environment

-To develop Form Tools locally you need to be running *node*, *yarn*, *grunt*, plus you need a server running `PHP 5.3` or later with `PDO` and `MySQL`.
+To develop Form Tools locally you need to be running *Node* and *npm*, *yarn*, *grunt*, plus you need a server running `PHP 5.3` or later with `PDO` and `MySQL`.
+Necessary minimum versions:

+- Node >= 8.11.3
+- Yarn (anything pretty new)
+- PHP 5.3

 For the server stuff, MAMP/LAMP/WAMP is your friend:
 - Windows: http://www.wampserver.com/en/
 - Mac: https://www.mamp.info/en/

-They're preconfigured Apache, PHP, MySQL servers.
+These are preconfigured Apache, PHP, MySQL servers.
 PDO comes installed by default in any modern PHP setup so it's almost certainly just there already.
 If you're not sure it's available, just assume it is: when you first install Form Tools locally the installation script will whine at you if it's not.